1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 3.md

      - Term used in Central America to denominate a person of Spanish and indigenous ancestry and culture.
      - One of the main workign groups
 3. Farabundo Marti:
-     - Originally land owning family, got marxist ideas
+     - Originally land owning family, got marxist ideas.
+     - Was caught and exicuted
 5. Central American Common Market (CACM):
+     - Created in the 1960s to establish regional protective taris to protect ISI manufacturing, but did not flourish.
-     -
+     - failed with salvadorian trade.
 6. Farabundo Marti Liberation Forces (FPL):
      -
 7. Organización Democrática Nacionalista (ORDEN):